OVERVIEW

 only irrigation water, pesticide residues can be transported in

-ground water as it flows to drinking water wells.
+groundwater as it flows to drinking water wells.

 Chemigation Defined